-- (ii) the backbone moiety is either: - (1) joined to a nucleobase, including a modified or synthetic purine or pyrimidine nucleobase; or - (2) lacking a purine or pyrimidine nucleobase when the nucleotide is part of a nucleotide sequence, referred to as an "AP site" or an "abasic site". - (h) "residue" means any individual nucleotide or amino acid or their respective analogues in a sequence. - (i) "sequence identification number" means a unique number (integer) assigned to each sequence in the sequence listing. - (j) "sequence listing" means a part of the description of the patent application as filed or a document filed subsequently to the application, w hich includes the disclosed nucleotide and/or amino acid sequence(s), along w ith any further description, as prescribed by this Standard. - (k) "specifically defined" means any nucleotide other than those represented by the symbol "n" and any amino acid other than those represented by the symbol "X", listed in Annex I (see Section 1, Table 1, and Section 3, Table 3, respectively). - (I) "unknow n" nucleotide or amino acid means that a single nucleotide or amino acid is present but its identity is unknow n or not disclosed. - (m) "variant sequence" means a nucleotide or amino acid sequence that contains one or more differences with respect to a primary sequence.
+- (ii) the backbone moiety is either: - (1) joined to a nucleobase, including a modified or synthetic purine or pyrimidine nucleobase; or - (2) lacking a purine or pyrimidine nucleobase when the nucleotide is part of a nucleotide sequence, referred to as an "AP site" or an "abasic site". - (j) "residue" means any individual nucleotide or amino acid or their respective analogues in a sequence. - (k) "sequence identification number" means a unique number (integer) assigned to each sequence in the sequence listing. - (I) "sequence listing" means a part of the description of the patent application as filed or a document filed subsequently to the application, which includes the disclosed nucleotide and/or amino acid sequence(s), along with any further description, as prescribed by this Standard. - (m) "specifically defined" means any nucleotide other than those represented by the symbol "n" and any amino acid other than those represented by the symbol "X", listed in Annex I (see Section 1, Table 1, and Section 3, Table 3, respectively). - (n) "unknown" nucleotide or amino acid means that a single nucleotide or amino acid is present but its identity is unknown or not disclosed. - (o) "variant sequence" means a nucleotide or amino acid sequence that contains one or more differences with respect to a primary sequence.
 These differences may include alternative residues (see paragraphs 15 and 27), modified residues (see paragraphs 3(g), 3(h), 16, and 29), deletions, insertions, and substitutions.
-See paragraphs 93 to 95. - (n) "free text" is a type of value format for certain qualifiers, presented in the form of a descriptive text phrase or other specified format (as indicated in Annex I).
-See paragraph 85. - (o) "language-dependent free text" means the free text value of certain qualifiers, which may require translation for national, regional or international procedures.
-See paragraph 87. - 4.
-For the purpose of this Standard, the w ord(s): - (a) "may" refers to an optional or permissible approach, but not a requirement. - (b) "must" refers to a requirement of the Standard; disregard of the requirement will result in noncompliance. - (c) "must not" refers to a prohibition of the Standard. - (d) "should" refers to a strongly encouraged approach, but not a requirement. - (e) "should not" refers to a strongly discouraged approach, but not a prohibition.
+See paragraphs 93 to 95. - 4.
+For the purpose of this Standard, the word(s): - (a) "may" refers to an optional or permissible approach, but not a requirement. - (b) "must" refers to a requirement of the Standard; disregard of the requirement will result in noncompliance. - (c) "must not" refers to a prohibition of the Standard. - (d) "should" refers to a strongly encouraged approach, but not a requirement. - (e) "should not" refers to a strongly discouraged approach, but not a prohibition.